tezariuss/UDScripts-Armor-test/README.md

 # UDScripts

-Various script for [https://github.com/IHateMyKite/UnforgivingDevices](this mod).
+Various script for [this mod](https://github.com/IHateMyKite/UnforgivingDevices).
 Currently only has the Patcher.

 ## UDPatcher

 Synthesis patcher to patch various DD items to work with UD devices.
-Functionality is identical to [https://github.com/IHateMyKite/UnforgivingDevices_FOMOD/tree/main](the FOMOD), but with far greater configurability.
+Functionality is identical to [the FOMOD](https://github.com/IHateMyKite/UnforgivingDevices_FOMOD/tree/main), but with far greater configurability.

 ### How-To (Basic)